develop-me/bootcamp--week-07-08--laravel/challenges/05-blade/README.md

 # Challenges

+You should make sure you have the [`laravel-blade` VS Code extension](https://marketplace.visualstudio.com/items?itemName=cjhowe7.laravel-blade) installed before starting these challenges.

+---

 Remember, you're building an app for a veterinary clinic.

 - Update the `welcome.blade.php` file to display a basic page based on [HTML5 Boilerplate](https://html5boilerplate.com/) and using [Bootstrap 4](https://getbootstrap.com/).
 It should have at least: